 - The approaches proposed to date require that environmental and social damage are expressed in monetary terms.
 Monetary valuation of environmental and social damage, however, is difficult and still controversially discussed (see e.g. Costanza et al. 1991; Huizing & Dekker 1992, pp.456; Steer & Lutz 1994, p.18; Funtowicz & Ravetz 1994; Callens & Tyteca 1999; Røpke 1999; Rees & Wackernagel 1999).
-Whenever data or estimates for the cost of some kind of environmental or social damage are missing or unreliable the measures lose much of their significance.
 The necessity to express environmental and social damage in monetary terms, severely limits its practicability. - The approaches usually compare the value created by a company with the environmental and/or social damage caused.
-They therefore interpret sustainability as a satisficing concept.
-Compared to measures that interpret sustainability as a maximizing concept they allow to determine, if a company has reached a threshold level of sustainability.
+It allows to assess, whether a company has reached a threshold level of sustainability.
 The ability to distinguish between companies that are sustainable and companies that are unsustainable constitutes an advantage.
 However, they will not give any information, if the maximum possible contribution to sustainability has been attained.
-For this purpose opportunity costs have to be taken into account. - Individual or institutional preferences influence the conditions of how the three dimensions of sustainability are integrated through substitution and compensation (Edwards 1986; Munasinghe 1994, p.15; Feindt 2000, pp.485).
+For this purpose opportunity costs, i.e. the foregone value of alternatives not pursued, have to be taken into account. - Individual or institutional preferences influence the conditions of how the three dimensions of sustainability are integrated through substitution and compensation (Edwards 1986; Munasinghe 1994, p.15; Feindt 2000, pp.485).
 The absolute approaches presented above are based on the assumption of full substitutability, i.e. they are mainly inspired by weak sustainability.